Barn raisings and workshops

 Unique, productive ways to work with you

-We schedule projects every season that we call "barn raisings" and workshops called "Garden by Janet & Steven."
+We help you with "barn raisings" and schedule workshops called "Garden by Janet & Steven."

 Barn raisings

-Barn raisings are for do-it-yourself people, appropriate for those who have a design they've developed or had drawn.
+Barn raisings are a way for do-it-yourself people to tackle a project that requires more than their own expertise and manpower.
+This approach is appropriate for those who have a design they've developed or had drawn.

-Many people who wish to learn how to do their own landscape work opt for this method of planting, then continue on their own after one concerted effort under our guidance.
+People who wish to learn how to do their own landscape work may opt for this method of planting, then continue on their own after one concerted effort under our guidance.

 Many of our Garden by Janet and Steven sessions are listed in our calendar (Where We're Appearing).
-Some are conducted at our clients' gardens, others at gardens where we are regular volunteers.
+In addition to conducting these at clients' gardens, we also conduct them at gardens where we are regular volunteers.
 People come to these sessions for the fun of working in a group or to learn in the field and with their own hands.
-Some become familiar with the process and then schedule us for sessions in their own gardens.

-We plan the work, and bill our on-site design/maintenance time to you, but open the work to attendance by our students, who often pitch in as we work, lowering the total time required and amount billed.
+At Garden by Janet and Steven sessions, we plan the work and bill our on-site design/maintenance time to the garden owner.
+Any time saved because students pitched in, is passed on to the garden owner in the form of fewer hours billed.
 We work with you regarding the composition and size of the group involved, and coordinate all arrangements with students such as time, directions to the site, tools needed, etc.

-• Our client has allowed visitors and trusts our supervision if they pitch in.
+• The client allows visitors who would work under our supervision if they pitch in.

-• We know the site and plant history so we can explain how these affect the work's "what" and "why."
+• We must be or become familiar with the site and plant history so we can explain how these affect the work's "what" and "why."

-• We've determined that the plants and site will serve as clear examples.
+• We have determined that the plants and site will serve as clear examples of the involved processes.

-• The site is visible from a public way so those who attend can drive by in the future to see "what happens next."
+• Most often, the site must be visible from a public way so those who attend can drive by in the future to see "what happens next."

-If a barn raising or Garden by Janet and Steven interests you, ask us more about it when we meet to plan your garden project.
-Contact us by phone (248-681-7850) or email.
+If you would like to discuss setting up a barn raising or Garden by Janet and Steven, you might ask us about it when we meet to plan your garden project.
+Alternatively, contact us by phone (248-681-7850) or email.

-If you're looking for education for groups in more conventional format (classes, hands-on workshops, lectures, etc.) then look at our list of talks and classes on our page Invite Us to Speak.
+If you're looking for education for groups in more conventional format (classes, hands-on workshops, lectures, etc.) then look at our list of talks and classes at Invite Us to Speak.
 Or you may garner ideas from the list of Where We're Appearing, including barn raisings, Garden By Janet & Steven sessions and conventional talks.

 DSC_7285.jpg